From wastewater to tap: Lessons from Europe's first direct potable reuse scheme

 To achieve potable standards, the Hofstade plant employs a rigorous multi-barrier treatment train.
 Secondary effluent from an existing onsite municipal wastewater treatment plant passes through microsieves before undergoing ultrafiltration (UF) and a two-stage reverse osmosis (RO) system.
 This is followed by UV disinfection, activated carbon filtration (ACF), and a final step of UV and post-chlorination.

-Our technology sits at the end of treatment, before it enters the distribution network, where it monitors the total cell count in near-real time.
+The online microbial monitoring system is installed at the end of the treatment train, just before water enters the distribution network, where it monitors total cell count in near real time.

 While the physical and chemical barriers are robust, DPR projects must clear the greater hurdles of risk management, regulatory assurance, and public trust, which means robust testing is vital.